-I discovered after nearly 25 years in Bangalore that the city also has a plethora of amazing sights that can be covered in less than a day.
+I discovered after nearly 25 years in Bangalore that the city has a plethora of amazing sights that can be covered in less than a day.
 We call it the 7.30 to 3.30 trip.
 Leave after the school bus departs and be back at home when the kids return.
-Thats what we have been doing for the last 1 year – discovering amazing places in and around Bangalore.
+Thats what we have been doing discovering amazing places in and around Bangalore.
 Here are the first 3 curated trips.

 Trip – 1 : Pyramid Valley , Kanakpura Road

 Pyramid Valley is a serene and peaceful place full of greenery.
 Its like an Ashram – you can meditate, be by yourself , even stay there and attend some programs.
 I have been wanting to attend their full moon meditation session.
 The place is the Karma Bhoomi of its Founder Brahmarshi Patriji.

 Departure from Koramangla 7.45 AM , Arrival 9.30 AM ( We could have reached faster by the NICE Road – avoid the BTM / JP Nagar , Kanakpura Road – it was jammed – maybe better now with the Metro)